 Increase administrative penalty maximums to $100,000 for certain spill violations of oil or hazardous materials

-Penalties for intentionally or negligently spilling oil or hazardous materials into waters of the state, or intentionally or negligently failing to clean up such spills would increase from a maximum of $20,000 to a maximum of $100,000.
-In addition, a final penalty would be determined according to a new formula and additional factors not in the current rule.
+Penalties for intentionally or negligently spilling hazardous materials into waters of the state, or intentionally or negligently failing to clean up spills of oil or hazardous materials would increase from a maximum of $10,000 to a maximum of $100,000.
+Penalties for intentionally or negligently spilling oil into waters of the state would increase from a maximum of $20,000 to a maximum of $100,000.
+Final penalties would be determined according to a new formula and additional factors not in the current rule.

 Establish a base fee for onsite septic system program public records requests